ibm-cloud-docs/citrix-daas/getting-started.md

 # Getting started with {{site.data.keyword.cvad_full_notm}}
 {: #getting-started-tutorial}

-Citrix Virtual Apps and Desktops on IBM Cloud;reg; is now {{site.data.keyword.cvad_full}}.
+Citrix Virtual Apps and Desktops on IBM Cloud&reg; is now {{site.data.keyword.cvad_full}}.
 If you are using bookmarks to access the documentation, you should update them to the new product name path.
 {: note}

 Use {{site.data.keyword.cvad_full}} to create a dedicated {{site.data.keyword.cvad_short}} service environment at any of our global data centers.
-You have the option of creating a Classic solution, VMWare solution, or VPC solution.
+You have the option of creating a Classic solution, VMware solution, or VPC solution.
 {: shortdesc}

 ## Before you begin